cairo-book/cairo-book/src/ch04-03-method-syntax.md

 This is necessary because the struct is passed as a snapshot, and all of its field values are of type `@T`, requiring them to be desnapped in order to manipulate them.

-The main reason for using methods instead of functions, in addition to providing method syntax and not having to repeat the type of `self` in every method’s signature, is for organization.
+The main reason for using methods instead of functions is for organization and code clarity.
 We’ve put all the things we can do with an instance of a type in one combination of `trait` & `impl` blocks, rather than making future users of our code search for capabilities of `Rectangle` in various places in the library we provide.
+However, we can define multiple combinations of `trait` & `impl` blocks for the same type at different places, which can be useful for more a more granular code organization.
+For example, you could implement the `Add` trait for your type in one `impl` block, and the `Sub` trait in another block.

 Note that we can choose to give a method the same name as one of the struct’s fields.
 For example, we can define a method on `Rectangle` that is also named